Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Levy County, Florida
+Mission’s Tortilla Route For Sale – Butler County, Pennsylvania

-Mission’s Tortilla Route for sale in the Levy, Dixie, and Alachua Counties, Florida region for $80,000!
-Currently generating $188,498 in yearly sales and nets $37,752.
+Mission’s Tortilla Route for sale in the Butler County, Pennsylvania region for $110,000!
+Currently expected to generate $554,424 in yearly sales and net $117,634.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 9 accounts delivering to popular grocery stores and super stores.
-Seller is able to service the route in just 2 days per week!
-Plenty of growth opportunity!
+This route currently has 9 accounts delivering to popular grocery stores and markets.
+Plenty of growth available!
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: